chanan/blazor-fluxor/samples/01-CounterSample/README.md

 ### Dispatching actions to mutate the state
 The Flux pattern is structured so that the logic and state of the application can effectively function perfectly fine without a user interface being present at all.
 Changes to state are executed by using the `Store` to dispatch an `Action` telling it what to do next (update a person's details, increment a counter, or something else).

-1. In the Client project's `Store\Counter` folder add a new folder named `Actions`.
+1. In the Client project's `Store\Counter` folder add a new folder named `IncrementCounter`.
-2. In the `Actions` folder create a class named `IncrementCounterAction.cs` and add the following code.
+2. In this folder create a class named `IncrementCounterAction.cs` and add the following code.
 ```
-namespace CounterSample.Client.Store.Counter.Actions
+namespace CounterSample.Client.Store.Counter.IncrementCounter
 {
 	public class IncrementCounterAction: IAction
 	{